diogoaurelio/titanicShinyApp/README.md

 Disclosure
 --------------------------

-These are the files produced during a homework assignment of Coursera's MOOC Developing Data Products from Johns Hopkins University, where students could pick any dataset they wanted, and should produce a web app hosted on SaaS platform fro RStudio shinyapss.io.
+These are the files produced during a homework assignment of Coursera's MOOC Developing Data Products from Johns Hopkins University, where students could pick any dataset, and should produce a web app hosted on SaaS platform from RStudio shinyapss.io.

 For more information about the several MOOCs comprised in this Specialization, please visit: https://www.coursera.org/specialization/jhudatascience/